esafak/pelican-hpstr/README.md

 ```

-## Contact

-Ping me on Twitter [@jonathan_dray](http://twitter.com/jonathan_dray) or [file a GitHub Issue](https://github.com/spiroid/pelican-hpstr/issues/new).

 ## License

-As the original theme is licensed under the [GNU General Public License](https://github.com/mmistakes/hpstr-jekyll-theme/blob/master/LICENSE), I choose to distribute the Pelican version under the same conditions.

 This theme is free and open source software, distributed under the [GNU General Public License](https://github.com/spiroid/pelican-hpstr/blob/master/LICENSE) version 2 or later.
 So feel free to to modify this theme to suit your needs.